raspberrypilearning/hows-your-day/en/step_1.md

 ### Graph that mood

-This is a **Mood indicator** - to help people keep track of their mood, and let others know how they're feeling
+This is a **mood indicator** that helps people keep track of their mood, and let others know how they're feeling.

 The program has:
 + A start up screen
-+ The use of buttons to set the level of your mood.
++ The use of buttons to set the level of your mood
-+ A graph, an emoji, and/or sounds to show how you are feeling.
++ A graph, an emoji, and/or sounds to show how you are feeling

 1. Watch the start up animation and instructions
-2. Use Button A each time you feel happy and B each time you feel sad.
+2. Use Button A each time you feel happy and Button B each time you feel sad
-3. Your mood will be displayed on a graph, and using an emoji.
+3. Your mood will be displayed on a graph, and using an emoji

 </div>
 <div>